 One of the most beautiful wintertime sights in Berlin and held on the second weekend of Advent, the Rixdorf market, located in a quaint village that was swallowed Berlin's Neukölln district a century ago.
 This traditional market lit by oil lamps and featuring pony and camel rides strives to recapture the small town feel of old Rixdorf.
 Running for one weekend only and featuring handmade crafts and other wares sold only by charitable organizations, this piece of old-world Christmas tradition is one attraction not to miss.
 Richardplatz 28, Neukölln, U-Bahn Karl-Marx-Straße.

 New Years' Eve

-While Christmas might be a mellow affair in Berlin, the days preceding New Year’s (Silvester, after the saint whose name day falls on 1 January) suggest a war-torn city that hasn’t quite given up its arms yet – that’s what happens when the corner store sells fireworks to naughty twelve-year-old boys.
+While Christmas might be a mellow affair in Berlin, the days preceding New Year’s suggest a war-torn city that hasn’t quite given up its arms yet – that’s what happens when the corner store sells fireworks to naughty twelve-year-old boys.
 The city throws a free, 2km-long party that stretches from the Brandenburger Tor at Pariser Platz all the way to the Siegessäule column in the centre of Tiergarten park.
 You won't be celebrating alone – up to a million people show up every year, making this the world's largest New Year's Eve party.
 Note that you can't take large bags, fireworks, glass, large plastic bottles, alcoholic or drinks into the party zone.
-For detailed information see silvester-berlin.de.
+For detailed information see the official page from Visit Berlin.

 Holiday opening times